Share this:

 Eduardo Bonilla-Silva

-This book explores the type of racism that exists in contemporary America.
-More specifically, the author defines this new type of racism as “color-blind racism” because it perpetuates white dominance and privilege more passively than racism was carried out in the past.
-Often those who display color-blind racism think they are not racist.
+Racism Without Racist explores the type of racism that exists in contemporary America.
+Specifically, the author defines the new type of racism as “color-blind racism” because of the perpetuated white dominance more passively.
+Often, people who display color-blind racism think of it as not being racist.

 Black Feminist Thought